I-TECH-UW/HaitiHealthBox/README.md

 ## Instructions
 1. Add the necesary Lab Unit permisions to the User
-`Admin -> User Management -> Select User -> Under Roles ,Select a Lab Unit and the Permision`
+Go To `Admin -> User Management -> Select User -> Under "Roles" ,Choose a "ALL Lab Units" and select  "All Permissions"`

 2. Enable Importing electronic orders
-`Admin -> Order Entry Configuration -> Select external orders -> Click Modify -> select True`
+Go To `Admin -> Order Entry Configuration -> Select "external orders" -> Click "Modify" -> select "True"`

-3. Add the Right Test Catalogue ie tests with Loinc Codes
+3. Add the Right Test Catalogue ie tests with `Loinc Codes`